+Instruction to Editor: Add the following sentence to the end of the subclause:

+The Transmit Power Envelope element is defined in 9.4.2.161 (Transmit Power Envelope element).
+When a Transmit Power Envelope element is present, the values of the Local Maximum Transmit Power For X MHz fields that are present are equal to the corresponding values advertised by the AP in the corresponding Transmit Power Envelope element in its Beacon and Probe Response frames.

 10.22.3 Operation with operating classes

+Instruction to Editor: Make changes as follows:

-The following, and only the following, are extended spectrum management capable: a VHT STA and a STA that has dot11ExtendedSpectrumManagementImplemented true.
-A non-VHT STA that has dot11ExtendedSpectrumManagementImplemented true shall indicate that it is extended spectrum management capable using the Extended Spectrum Management Capable field of the Extended Capabilities element.
+The following, and only the following, are extended spectrum management capable: a VHT STA, an HE STA and a STA that has dot11ExtendedSpectrumManagementImplemented true.
+A non-VHT STA or non-HE STA that has dot11ExtendedSpectrumManagementImplemented true shall indicate that it is extended spectrum management capable using the Extended Spectrum Management Capable field of the Extended Capabilities element.

 When communicating with a STA that supports global operating classes, all requests and Action and Action No Ack frames that convey elements containing operating classes shall use global operating class values.